mccright/rand-notes/Commercial_Surveillance_Notes.md

 * What types of events appear to change your behavior(s)?
 * What types of influencing techniques change your behaviors?
 * Have you ever been *close to* any primary *target of serveillance*?
+* What patterns of your behavior signal *monitizable* contexts?

 #### What is the purpose of this file?